PedroDrago/born2beroot/README.md

 ### Services (daemons)
 Services (or daemons) are programs that run in the background without the need for constant execution from a user.
 In born2beroot there are 3 mandatory services to use:
-- ufw: ufw (Uncomplicated Firewall) is a firewall service, which is a security service that monitors and controls incoming and outgoing network traffic and chooses to allow or block traffic and ports.
+- **ufw**: ufw (Uncomplicated Firewall) is a firewall service, which is a security service that monitors and controls incoming and outgoing network traffic and chooses to allow or block traffic and ports.
 For example, with ufw you can allow port 443 (the standard HTTPS port) so that HTTPS can be served by this machine and block port 80 so that HTTP cannot be served.
-- SSH: SSH stands for Secure Shell, and it is a network protocol intended for remote access to machines in a very secure way, even if the network used isn't secure.
+- **SSH**: SSH stands for Secure Shell, and it is a network protocol intended for remote access to machines in a very secure way, even if the network used isn't secure.
 It is extremely useful for accessing servers without the need to go physically to the server location.
-- Cron: Cron is a service that allows for scheduling actions on specific dates and times.
+- **Cron**: Cron is a service that allows for scheduling actions on specific dates and times.
 For example, you could set a cron job to delete all files from a specific directory at 21:00 every day.